lukso-network/docs/docs/standards/smart-contracts/lsp9-vault.md

 - The first 100 blocks after the saved block is the pending period, if you call `renounceOwnership(..)` during this period, the transaction will be reverted.
 - the following 100 blocks is the period when you can confirm the renouncement of the contract by calling `renounceOwnership(..)` the second time.

+Calling the `renounceOwnership` function at the initiation stage will also clear any address previously set as `pendingOwner`.

 _Triggers the **[RenounceOwnershipInitiated](#renounceownershipinitiated)** event in the first call._